kjbrawner22/Flaskify/README.md

 	- `cd Flaskify`
 	- `pip3 install -e .` (e flag signals development mode).
 		- Note: after every change to the source code, you must run this command again.
+		- Note: I have not tried this with python2.
+Please let me know if it works or if it needs some changes.
 2. Usage
 	- `flaskify generate project`
 		- This generates a project structure for an easily-scalable Flask app.